 Don't voters need to check hand-marked ballots, too?
-It is always a good idea to check one's work, but there is a substantial body of research (e.g., [28]) suggesting that preventing error as a ballot is being marked is a fundamentally different cognitive task than detecting an error on a previously marked ballot.
-In cognitively similar tasks, such as proof reading for non-spelling errors, ten percent rates of error detection are common [28, pp 167ff], whereas by carefully attending to the task of correctly marking their ballots, voters apparently can largely avoid marking errors.
+It is always a good idea to check one's work, but there is a substantial body of research (e.g., [29]) suggesting that preventing error as a ballot is being marked is a fundamentally different cognitive task than detecting an error on a previously marked ballot.
+In cognitively similar tasks, such as proof reading for non-spelling errors, ten percent rates of error detection are common [29, pp 167ff], whereas by carefully attending to the task of correctly marking their ballots, voters apparently can largely avoid marking errors.

-A fundamental difference between hand-marked paper ballots and ballot-marking correcting their own errors, while if BMDs are used, voters are also responsible for catching machine errors, bugs, and hacking.
+A fundamental difference between hand-marked paper ballots and ballot-marking devices is that, with hand-marked paper ballots, voters are responsible for catching and correcting their own errors, while if BMDs are used, voters are also responsible for catching machine errors, bugs, and hacking.
 Voters are the only people who can detect such problems with BMDs-but, as explained above, if voters do find problems, there's no way they can prove to poll workers or election officials that there were problems and no way to ensure that election officials take appropriate remedial action.